Home Page: http://www.swarthmore.edu/Humanities/sforres1/>

-Introduce everyone again, esp. anyone who wasn’t here last week; "false" translation; in small groups present and describe text chosen for first project (or even share the first rough draft); Rabassa, Jerome, d’Ablancourt, Dryden; example of formulating a research paper project: translation theory/practice/studies in Russia
+Introduce everyone again, esp. anyone who wasn’t here last week; "false" translation; in small groups present and describe text chosen for first project (or even share the first rough draft); what is translation theory?; Rabassa, Jerome, d’Ablancourt, Dryden; example of formulating a research paper project: translation theory/practice/studies in Russia

 Readings for Week 3: Margaret Sayers Peden, "Building a Translation, the Reconstruction Business: Poem 145 of Sor Juana Inés de